gabis-precog/python-dataclasses-serialization/docs/index.rst

    :toctree: generated

 `dataclasses_serialization` provides serializers/deserializers for transforming between Python dataclasses, and JSON and BSON objects.
+Support is available for:
+* dataclasses
+* attrs classes
+* python native types (including Enums)
+* relativedelta (dateutil)
+* numpy (int64, bool, ndarray)
+* key normalization for python (underscore) and java (camelCase) conventions
+* bson

 .. note::
    This documentation is for the fork at https://github.com/gabis-precog/python-dataclasses-serialization.